Kitchen Ready Betty

 If you love Cadbury Mini Eggs and gooey chocolate chip cookies, then there's probably no need to sell you on these delicious and easy to make Mini Egg Cookie Bars.

-Serve these cookie bars warm with a scoop of vanilla ice cream and a drizzle of chocolate sauce and you will totally rock your next springtime gathering!
+Serve these scrumptious cookie bars warm with a scoop of vanilla ice cream and a drizzle of chocolate sauce and you will totally rock your next springtime gathering!

 Jump to: